mturk/svcbatch/README.md

   In case the **rule** starts with the capital letter `S`, log rotation will be enabled by using the
   `sc.exe control [service name] 234` command.

+  In case the **rule** starts with the capital letter `T`, on rotation the existing log file will be truncated.

   Time and size values can be combined, that allows to rotate logs at specific time or size which ever first.